moabukar/net-scan/README.md

 ### When not connected on network (aka localhost)

-- Returns all hosts in the localhost subnet lol
+- Returns all hosts in the localhost subnet local

 ```bash